-The event –the public segment of the DAC Civil Society Days 2021- will draw attention on the need to step up individual and collective donor efforts to enable civil society’s responses to crises and development needs.
-It will call for new, more effective partnerships to promote sustainable development by:
+The event –the public segment of the DAC Civil Society Days 2021- drew attention on the need to step up individual and collective donor efforts to enable civil society’s responses to crises and development needs.
+It called for new, more effective partnerships to promote sustainable development by:

 respecting, protecting and promoting civic space;

 DAC Community of Practice on Civil Society meeting